- How can I do...?

 How do I get a (clustered) heatmap of sequencing-depth-normalized read coverages around the transcription start site of all genes?¶

-- 1 bigWig file of normalized read coverages (e.g. the output of bamCoverage or bamCompare)
+- 1 bigWig file of normalized read coverages (e.g. the result of bamCoverage or bamCompare)

 - 1 BED or INTERVAL file of genes, e.g. obtained through Galaxy via “Get Data” –> “UCSC main table browser” –> group: “Genes and Gene Predictions” –> (e.g.) “RefSeqGenes” –> send to Galaxy (see screenshots below)